jeff4/bionotes.github.io/page-holmes-1998.md

 #### 2.1.5 Tree Shape p.
 18-19
 * Figure 2.8 (p.
 19) shows three possible **shapes** aka **topologies** for a rooted tree of five OTUs.
 These 5 topologies account for all 105 possible trees listed in Table 2.1.

+#### 2.1.6 Splits
+* Trees can be represented in a variety of ways other than as graphs.
+One useful representation is as a set of sets, aka **splits** aka **partitions**.
+Each split takes a set of OTUs and partions them into two mutually exclusive (and collectively exhaustive) sets.
+* One can think of a split as two sets of OTUs obtained by chopping ('splitting') the tree at a given branch.
+* See Figure 2.9 (p.
+19) for an example.
+* Only the splits that result form chopping the original tree within internal branches (*not* terminal branches) provide useful partitions.

 ## Chapter 3: Genes: Organization, Functions, and Evolution p.
 37
 ## Chapter 4: Genes in Populations p.
 89